 Although we will have certain expenses and revenues denominated in Patacas, our revenues and expenses will be denominated predominantly in Hong Kong dollars and in connection with a significant portion of our indebtedness and certain expenses, U.S. dollars.
 Periodic reports made to shareholders will be expressed in U.S. dollars using the then current exchange rates.
 The conversion of Hong Kong dollars into U.S. dollars in this annual report on Form 20-F is based on the noon buying rate in The City of New York for cable transfers of Hong Kong dollars as certified for customs purposes by the Federal Reserve Bank of New York.
 Unless otherwise noted, all translations from Hong Kong dollars to U.S. dollars and from U.S. dollars to Hong Kong dollars in this annual report on Form 20-F were made at a rate of HK\$7.78 to US\$1.00.
 The noon buying rate in effect as of December 29, 2006 was HK\$7.7771 to US\$1.00.
-We make no representation that any Hong Kong dollars or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Hong Kong dollars, as the case may be, at any particular rate, the rates stated below, or at all.
+We make no representation that any Hong Kong dollars, as the case may be, at any particular rate, the rates stated below, or at all.
 On March 29, 2007, the noon buying rate was HK\$7.8127 to US\$1.00.